17 Best Cities in Florida

 The Dali Museum gives visitors a peek at life through the inventive lens of Surrealist master, Salvador Dali.
 If you've ever had trouble getting your kids to a museum, take them here.
 They'll beg to stay longer.

-Accommodation: Best Hotels in St. Petersburg
+Accommodation: Best Resorts in St. Petersburg, FL

 Pensacola does Southern charm like no other Floridian town.
 Set close to the Alabama border, this beautiful city lies in Florida's northwest, in the oft overlooked Panhandle.
 Its location explains the town residents' propensity for a Southern drawl and the restaurants' love of serving shrimp 'n grits.